Deism: In Nazi Germany

-Deism in Turkey
+In Turkey

-Mustafa Kemal Atatürk, the founding father of the Republic of Turkey, serving as its first president from 1923 until his death in 1938.
-He undertook sweeping progressive reforms, which modernized Turkey into a secular, industrializing nation.
+Mustafa Kemal Atatürk, the founding father of the Republic of Turkey, serving as its first president.
+His reforms modernized Turkey into a secular, industrializing nation.

 An early April 2018 report of the Turkish Ministry of Education, titled The Youth is Sliding towards Deism, observed that an increasing number of pupils in İmam Hatip schools was repudiating Islam in favour of Deism (irreligious belief in a creator god).
 The report's publication generated large-scale controversy in the Turkish press and society at large, as well as amongst conservative Islamic sects, Muslim clerics, and Islamist parties in Turkey.

 The progressive Muslim theologian Mustafa Öztürk noted the Deistic trend among Turkish people a year earlier, arguing that the "very archaic, dogmatic notion of religion" held by the majority of those claiming to represent Islam was causing "the new generations [to become] indifferent, even distant, to the Islamic worldview."
 Despite a lack of reliable statistical data, numerous anecdotes and independent surveys appear to point in this direction.
 Although some commentators claim that the secularization of Turkey is merely a result of Western influence or even an alleged "conspiracy", other commentators, even some pro-government ones, have come to the conclusion that "the real reason for the loss of faith in Islam is not the West but Turkey itself".